zramsay/eris-cli/docs/getting-started.md

 ## ARM Installation (IoT devices)

 Although we once supported IoT installations, this has been temporarily disabled while the platform undergoes further consolidation.
 See [this issue](https://github.com/eris-ltd/eris/issues/1088) for more details on progress.
+See also the [deprecated ARM installation tutorial](/docs/deprecated/install-arm).

 ## Building From Source